textbrowser/dooble/README.md

-Version 1.56 will be the last feature-full Dooble/WebKit release.
+Version 1.56 will be the final WebKit release.
 Corrections may be applied.
-Version 2.x will include WebEngine.
+Version 2.0 will include WebEngine.

-Version 2.x is not ready.
+Version 2.0 is not ready.